LIFELINE FOR PETS

 Shy?
 Feral?
 What's the Difference?

 Shy and semi-feral kitties will bond with their adopter, although it might take them a little longer to come out of their shell.
 A feral born kitty will realize who is taking care of them.
 They often will seek love on their terms, which could be sitting near you, coming to you, and they do better in a quieter home.
 They may not be a cuddle type of cat, but usually they do like to play with strings or toys.
 One just has to be patient.
 In contrast, a shy kitty will most likely cuddle on your bed, want to be around you, and will come to you seeking affection and pets.
 Shy kitties do everything a more outgoing kitty will do, but on a smaller scale.
-Often, shy cats (even ferals) turn the corner and just love their adopters.
-Maybe not strangers or anybody else, but they love the one who feeds them, talks to them, gives them blankets and beds to cuddle up in.

 As we always say, we've seen miracles happen with patience, treats, and sweet-talk!